 On May 14 , we eliminated the need for cash-paying drivers to stop and pay at toll booths.
 Now, every vehicle travels nonstop on The Toll Roads, thanks to four new ways to pay that were developed for drivers by drivers.

 With five ways to pay tolls (FasTrak, three new ExpressAccount® choices and a One-Time-Toll® option), there's a custom payment method that will work for every driver - regardless their method of payment, when they want to pay their toll and how much of California they intend to explore.

 We're always looking ahead to keep you moving ahead.
 That means exciting new developments to our tolling system based on your feedback.

-On May 14, we're removing cash toll collection and converting The Toll Roads to all-electronic tolling; which is a fancy way of saying that you'll never again have to stop or wait in line to pay a toll on The Toll Roads.
-And, don't worry, although we are eliminating one way to pay, we have introduced four new methods of payment.
+On May 14, we removed cash toll collection and converted The Toll Roads to all-electronic tolling; which is a fancy way of saying that you'll never again have to stop or wait in line to pay a toll on The Toll Roads.
+And, don't worry, although we have eliminated one way to pay, we have introduced four new methods of payment.

-For the nearly 83 percent of Toll Road drivers who already pay electronically, our conversion to all-electronic toll collection will be seamless and uneventful.
+For the nearly 83 percent of Toll Road drivers who already pay electronically, our conversion to all-electronic toll collection is seamless and uneventful.
 FasTrak customers don't have to make any changes to their accounts with the conversion.